 The enchantment with the ephemeral, the unseen and the cathartic takes the central position in Jan Fabre’s work.
 Endlessly framing the narrative, they are omnipresent, regardless of the media.
 Fabre seems to be deeply inspired, not only by the achievements of a certain epoch in an artistic sense, but more so by the philosophy, the anthropology, and even the spirituality that governs him in pursuing the imagination further and further.
 By foraying provocatively into different kinds of art forms, he aims to break down artistic and moral barriers.
 Fabre’s work should therefore not be considered as a mere aesthetical and formal coquetting but instead should be perceived as a concise and radical practice aimed at pointing out the complexity of contemporaneity.

 Fabre is noted for his work Heaven of Delight, for which he covered the ceiling of the Royal Palace in Brussels with jewel-scarab wing cases in 2002.
-He has recently had major exhibitions at the Kröller-Müller Museum of Otterlo in the Netherlands, at the Kunsthistorisches Museum of Vienna, at MAXXI in Rome, at the Palais des Beaux-Arts of Lille and at the PinchukArtCenter in Kiev.
-Eight years after the exhibition “The Angel of Metamorphosis” at the Musée du Louvre in Paris (2008), he was the first living artist to be invited to present an important monographic exhibition at the Hermitage Museum in Saint-Petersburg in 2016.
+He has had major exhibitions at the Kröller-Müller Museum of Otterlo (Netherlands), the Kunsthistorisches Museum of Vienna (Austria), MAXXI in Rome (Italy), the Palais des Beaux-Arts of Lille (France), the PinchukArtCenter in Kiev (Ukraine), Royal Museum of Fine Art (Brussels, Belgium) and National Museum Belgrade (Serbia).
+Eight years after the exhibition “The Angel of Metamorphosis” at the Musée du Louvre in Paris in 2008, he was the first living artist to be invited to present an important monographic exhibition at the Hermitage Museum in Saint-Petersburg.
 In parallel, Jan Fabre writes plays that integrate dance and drama performed by his troupe Troubleyn, such as Tragedy of a Friendship, presented in September 2013 at the Comédie de Genève.
 From 2015 until 2018, he toured Europe with his project Mount Olympus.
 To Glorify the Cult of Tragedy, his latest 24-hour-long performance piece.